code-423n4/2022-02-jpyc/README.md

 ![contractArchitecture](contractArchitecture.drawio.svg)

 ## About solidity's version
 According to [Openzeppelin's recent update](https://github.com/OpenZeppelin/openzeppelin-contracts/commit/e192fac2769386b7d4b61a3541073ab47bb7723a) and [this contract's version](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/e192fac2769386b7d4b61a3541073ab47bb7723a/contracts/proxy/ERC1967/ERC1967Upgrade.sol#L17).
-We need to keep the solidity verion equal to or higher than `pragma solidity 0.8.2`.
+We need to keep the solidity version equal to or higher than `pragma solidity 0.8.2`.
 We decided to use the comparatively new version of `0.8.11`.

 # Contract Overview